leoisl/pandora_paper_roc/notes/Low_coverage_regions_to_extract.md

 Some example outputs:

-In the following plots, the x-axis has coverages,

-__<coverages of what? what have you done? mini kmer covg counts? remapped reads to truth and got depth?>__
+For each base in the mosaic sequences, we have defined the coverage as the maximum coverage of any minikmer which covers that base.

-and the y-axis the frequency at which that coverage was seen in the data.
+In the following plots, the x-axis has coverage values, and the y-axis the frequency at which that coverage was seen in the data.
 I have split the data into 3 windows because I want to see the left hand peak, and the long right tail otherwise dominates.

 50X: 5th percentile at 1X coverage, 95th at 31X